Baihao Yinzhen (Silver Needle)

-High quality Silver Needle should be made up of large, healthy tea buds with most of their white fuzz intact.
+High-quality Silver Needle from Fujian Province should be made up of large, healthy tea buds with most of their white fuzz intact.
 When infused, the buds will turn to a light green color right away.
 The color of the infusion is like a light honey.
 When compared to infused green tea, it will appear slightly yellow.

-For first time tea drinkers and seasoned aficionados alike, Silver Needle is a very approachable tea.
-It is easier on the stomach than a green tea and even a long infusion in high temperature water will not bitter the flavor.
-You will find it very easy to drink and very easy to brew.
+For first-time tea drinkers and seasoned aficionados alike, Silver Needle is a very approachable tea.
+Even a long infusion with high temperature water will not make the tea bitter.
+You will find it very easy to drink and brew.